adrdsouza/rotten/docs/UNUSED_AND_TEMP_FILES.md

 # Unused, Temporary, and Old Files Report

-This report lists files across the server (including the `damneddesigns` directory and others) that are likely unused, temporary, or old.
+This report lists files across the server (including the `rottenhand` directory and others) that are likely unused, temporary, or old.
 The analysis is based on file naming, extensions, and codebase references.

 ---